The Vinaigrette

 French Dressing

-1/2 cup olive or salad oil
+1/2 cup olive or salad oil1/3 cup ketchup

 1/4 cup white wine vinegar or rice vinegar